I am a geopolitical analyst and immigration lawyer, founder of the law firm Simardone Law

 During my undergraduate studies I spent two summers as a student at the London School of Economics & Political Science.

-I am an immigration lawyer and head of Simardone Law.
-Before that I worked at Matkowsky Immigration Law as an articling student, refugee law with El-Farouk Khaki and with Justin Toh in immigration law.
+Before becoming head of Simardone Law, I worked at Matkowsky Immigration Law as an articling student, refugee law with El-Farouk Khaki and with Justin Toh in immigration law.

-I've also been a research fellow for the NATO Association of Canada and an intern at the Canada Institute at the Wilson Center in Washington D.C.
+I was also a research fellow for the NATO Association of Canada and an intern at the Canada Institute at the Wilson Center in Washington D.C.

 I was also awarded both admission and academic scholarships during my undergraduate and graduate studies.